Skip to main content

 Visit the LGA Devolution Hub to find further information and resources.
 This includes a list of regularly updated devolution and local government reorganisation FAQs.
 You can find updates on the current devolution framework and devolution deals agreed between Government and local areas.

-This is an outline of the proposed timetable provided by the Government in the white paper.
-These actions are relevant to Cambridgeshire County Council as a two-tier council.
+This is an outline of the timeline provided by the Government in the white paper.
+It includes proposed and confirmed dates.
+Dates become confirmed as we receive updates.
+Actions are relevant to Cambridgeshire County Council as a two-tier council.

-January 2025 Statutory invitation from Government to submit unitary proposals
+Confirmed 5 February 2025 Statutory invitation received from Government to submit unitary proposals

-March 2025 Submit initial Local Government Reorganisation proposal
+Confirmed 21 March 2025 Submit interim Local Government Reorganisation proposal

 What is the council doing now?

-During the process our focus remains on delivering essential services across the whole of Cambridgeshire.
+Throughout the LGR process our focus will remain on delivering essential services across the whole of Cambridgeshire.